esl-epfl/szcore/website/content/challenge/index.md

 {{< /timelineItem >}}

 {{< timelineItem icon="bell" header="Results are announced." badge="AI epilepsy & Neuro" subheader="3-6 March 2025" >}}
-Challenge results are announced during The International Conference on Artificial Intelligence and Other Neurological Disorders conference.
+Challenge results are announced during <a href="https://www.aiepilepsy-neuro.com/">The International Conference on Artificial Intelligence in Epilepsy and Other Neurological Disorders</a> conference.
 {{< /timelineItem >}}

 {{< /timeline >}}